-Larry Amponsah is a multi-media artist whose practice investigates traditional modes of image-making whilst employing unconventional strategies of production to look at the contemporary politics of imagery.
-Drawing on his West African upbringing and international Black narratives, Amponsah attempts to demystify the tendency of stereotyping the myriad of histories and people of African origin using collage, print, paint, and glue to emphasize notions of hybridity, movement, and resilience.
+Larry Amponsah is a multi-media artist whose practice investigates the contemporary politics of imagery.
+Drawing on his West African upbringing and international Black narratives, past and present, Amponsah attempts to demystify the tendency of stereotyping the myriad of histories and people of African descent.
+Using a large array of techniques of image-making, from mechanical printing processes, the digital and more conventional drawing and painting, he uses collages as a way to emphasise notions of hybridity, movement, and fluidity, which for him, are the keys of the Black resilience.

 Amponsah received his MA in Painting from the Royal College of Art, London, after studying for an MFA in Chinese Traditional Painting at Jiangsu University China, and gaining his BFA in Painting at Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.
 His work has been exhibited international, recently The Vinyl Factory & The Showroom, Courtauld Institute of Art and Delfina Foundation, all London.